api2cart/typescript-angular-sdk/CustomerApi.md

   modifiedFrom: "2010-07-29 13:45:52",
     // Retrieve entities to their modification date (optional)
   modifiedTo: "2100-08-29 13:45:52",
-    // Counts customer specified by store id (optional)
-  storeId: "1",
-    // The numeric ID of the customer list in Demandware. (optional)
-  customerListId: "exampleListId",
-    // Defines category\'s visibility status (optional)
-  avail: false,
-    // Entity search that is specified by some value (optional)
-  findValue: "mail@gmail.com",
-    // Counts customers that are searched specified by field (optional)
-  findWhere: "email",
-    // Counts customers specified by ids (optional)
-  ids: "24,25",
-    // Retrieve entities starting from the specified id. (optional)
-  sinceId: "56",
 };

 const data = await apiInstance.customerCount(request);